Aerial view of Dartmouth Cove proposed infilling efforts including a park with trees along the waterfront.

 HRM blocks access - an update on our Trail Agreement with HRM

-Our goal has always been to work collaboratively with the municipality to protect public access while respecting private property rights and ensuring the safety of all who use the waterfront.
+Our goal has always been to work collaboratively with HRM to protect public access while respecting private property rights and ensuring the safety of all who use the waterfront.

 Safe, proven infilling is the only plan to save Dartmouth Cove